 Fluffy Whole Wheat Apple Pie Pancakes paired with a delicious Apple Caramel Topping.
 A wholesome dessert-for-breakfast recipe that is refined sugar free.

 Is there anything better than dessert for breakfast?
-Especially if it is made with wholesome ingredients and no refined sugar.
+Especially if it is made with wholesome ingredients and no refined sugar?
+I think not!

 These Whole Wheat Apple Pie Pancakes are light and fluffy thanks to buttermilk in the batter and stiff egg whites, that are folded in right at the end.
 This little extra step is so worth it for extra fluffiness in whole wheat pancakes.

-There also is apple sauce and cozy apple pie spices in the pancakes.
+There is also apple sauce and some cozy-feeling apple pie spices in the pancakes.

-But what makes these pancakes really phenomenal is the caramel apple topping.
+But, what makes these pancakes truly phenomenal is the caramel apple topping.

 Maybe a little better even.
 I left the peel on the apple dices and only cooked them to soften but not lose all their crunch.
 Just as I like it.
-Feel free to adjust to your preferences tough.
+Feel free to adjust to your personal preferences though.

 If your whole wheat flour is very fine or even white whole wheat flour, you might even get away without any all-purpose flour.